Dwellings subject to ATED: introduction: ATED - general outline

 - a collective investment scheme

 The amount of ATED charged depends on the valuation band into which the dwelling falls.
 There are four bands.
 For the first year of ATED to 31 March 2014 the chargeable amounts range from £15,000, where the value of the dwelling is up to £5 million, to £140,000, where the value exceeds £20 million.
 The chargeable amounts (but not the thresholds of the bands) increase annually by reference to the consumer prices index (CPI), however the ATED valuation band in which a dwelling falls does not affect liability to capital gains tax on disposal of the dwelling.
-The capital gains tax charge arises simply where ATED is chargeable in any amount.
+The capital gains tax charge arises simply where ATED has been chargeable in any amount providing the sale proceeds are greater than the threshold amount.

 Where a person holds an interest in more than one dwelling - for instance, if they own a block of flats - or where their interest comprises a dwelling and non-residential land, their interest is apportioned for ATED purposes and each interest in a single dwelling is treated as a separate chargeable interest.
 The charge to ATED (and any reliefs available) applies by reference to each separate interest, called a ‘single-dwelling interest’.

-ATED is chargeable for any day (from 1 April 2013) when the value of the ‘single-dwelling interest’ exceeds the £2 million limit.
+ATED is chargeable for any day (from 1 April 2013) when the value of the ‘single-dwelling interest’ exceeds the relevant amount for the year.
 But days are not chargeable if any of the reliefs from ATED apply.
 If, for example, a company has a ‘single-dwelling interest’ for the whole of the year to 31 March 2014 and 200 of the 365 days in the year are ‘relievable days’ under any of the ATED reliefs, the company will be charged 165/365 of the annual chargeable amount for that ‘single-dwelling interest’.

 The main ATED reliefs are broadly where the property is —